Staff Compensation Project

 Monday - Friday, 8:30 - 5:00

 Equal Opportunity Employer

-The Colorado College welcomes all members of its community and reaffirms its commitment not to discriminate on the basis of race, color, national origin, gender, age, religion, gender identity, gender expression, disability, or sexual orientation in its educational programs and activities or employment practices.
+Colorado College is an equal opportunity employer committed to increasing the diversity of its community.
+We do not discriminate on the basis of race, color, national origin, gender, age, religion, gender identity or expression, disability, or sexual orientation in our educational programs and activities or our employment practices.